Biography

 Donald L. Barlett

-Donald L. BarlettBarlett was born in DuBois, Pennsylvania, on July 17, 1936, and he grew up in Johnstown, Pennsylvania.
+Donald L. BarlettBarlett (July 17, 1936 - Oct.
+5, 2024) was born in DuBois, Pennsylvania, and grew up in Johnstown, Pennsylvania.
 He attended Pennsylvania State University and served three years as a special agent with the United States Army Counter Intelligence Corps.
 Barlett began his journalism career in 1956 as a general assignment reporter at the Reading (Pennsylvania) Times, and later held a similar position at the Akron (Ohio) Beacon Journal.
-In 1965, he began working as a full-time investigative reporter at the Cleveland Plain Dealer, and subsequently moved to similar positions at the Chicago Daily News and The Philadelphia Inquirer before joining Time in 1997.
-In 2006, he became a contributing editor of Vanity Fair.
-Barlett is married and has a son and a stepson.
+In 1965, he began working as a full-time investigative reporter at the Cleveland Plain Dealer, and subsequently moved to similar positions at the Chicago Daily News and The Philadelphia Inquirer.
+He became an editor-at-large for Time in 1997 and later acontributing editor of Vanity Fair in 2006.

 James B. Steele